chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 This is a fairly barebones Terraform configuration file, but we will define the rest of the resources in the other two files.
 In `main.tf`, we declare and initialize the Chainguard Terraform provider.

-Next, you can look at the `chainguard.tf` file.
+Next, you can create the `chainguard.tf` file.

 ### `chainguard.tf`